Davidsksilva/Page-Replacement-Algorithms/README.md

 ## Special Thanks

-Special thanks to my girlfrind Nadja, for the moral suport!
+Special thanks to my girlfriend Nadja, for the moral suport!

 ## License